Jusharra/GRC-Lab-Template-Kit/README.md

 # GRC Lab Template Kit
+This repository is a **GitHub Template Repository**.
+Click **“Use this template”** to create your own GRC or DevSecOps automation lab.

 A baseline repo for **GRC Engineering** and **DevSecOps** labs with AWS focus (Lambda + CloudFormation) and a portable structure for other clouds.